Welcome

 • Personal Interview

-Regardless of a student’s class ranking, we find the above attributes provide more predictability of college success than any other single factor.
-The chart below provides a comparison of the accomplishments of students ranked in the top 10% of their high school class compared to other scholarship recipients.
+Regardless of a student’s academic class ranking, we find the above attributes provide more predictability of college success than any other single factor.
+The chart below compares the accomplishments of students ranked in the top 10% of their high school class with those of other scholarship recipients.
 It is clear that, in our experience, both categories of students are equally successful in college.

-The scholarship award is good for four years, provided the recipient remains in good academic standing, is a full-time student (a minimum of 12 credit hours per semester), and continues to meet the financial need requirements.
+Our scholarship awards are good for four years, provided the recipient remains in good academic standing, is a full-time student (a minimum of 12 credit hours per semester), and continues to meet the financial need requirements.
 “Good academic standing” requires the student to maintain a minimum of a cumulative 2.5 G.P.A.
 (2.8 G.P.A., in the case of scholarships with many of our partners) at the end of each academic year.
 If a recipient fails to remain in good academic standing or becomes a part-time student, then the scholarship can be terminated.

-The Deeley Foundation forwards its portion of the scholarship to the college or university or, in some cases, to the school’s foundation, and the school directly administers the scholarship by crediting the amount of the scholarship to the recipient’s invoice for the academic semester.
+The Deeley Foundation forwards its portion of the scholarship to the college or university or, in some cases, to the school’s foundation, and the school directly administers the scholarship payment by crediting this payment to the recipient’s invoice for the academic semester.

-If a student elects to study abroad on a university sponsored program of studies, then the amount of the scholarship will be provided to the recipient to be applied towards tuition, travel, housing, and meals.
+If a student elects to study abroad in a university-sponsored program of studies, then the scholarship amount will be provided to the recipient to be applied towards tuition, travel, housing, and meals.

 Our Partnerships with Colleges and Universities

-The Deeley Foundation has been successful in creating scholarship partnerships with public universities and several private colleges and universities in the Connecticut area.
-These partnerships allow the Deeley Foundation to stretch our funding dollars and award more money and scholarships to students.
-Our partnerships continue to evolve over time as the terms are renegotiated, partners are added, or partners are removed.
+The Deeley Foundation has been successful in creating scholarship partnerships with public universities and private colleges and universities in the Connecticut area.
+We attempt to form partnerships based on those schools to which our scholarship applicants apply.
+These partnerships allow the Deeley Foundation to increase our funding dollars and award more money and scholarships to students.
+Our partnerships continue to evolve.

-The current list of our college and university partners follows:
+The current list of our college and university partners is as follows:

 • Albertus Magnus College